 Advisement and Degree Planning

-Students should contact the Office of Graduate Studies and Research to obtain a list of items the university requires for the graduate-program admission.
-This list includes information regarding admission criteria, program requirements, deadlines, and general information for graduate studies.
+Students should contact the appropriate College Graduate Coordinator to obtain a list of items required for graduate program admission.
+This list includes information regarding admission criteria, program requirements, deadlines, and other information.
 Students should direct specific program questions to the appropriate faculty member or college dean.

-- The Office of Graduate Studies and Research will notify students by letter of their program-admission status.
+- The Office of Graduate Studies and Research will notify students by letter of their admission status.

 - If the admissions committee grants full admission, the Office of Graduate Studies and Research will inform the student to contact their assigned advisor to schedule an appointment for advisement.
 Students can review their DegreeWorks evaluation listing their degree requirements.
 DegreeWorks is the official source for major requirements.
 Students are encouraged to utilize their DegreeWorks evaluation often to confirm the university has the correct major information on file, to complete the program properly, and to ensure eligibility for graduation.
 If the student is unsuccessful in contacting his or her advisor, he or she should contact the appropriate college office or the Office of Graduate Studies and Research for assistance.